ibanjb/ReactToPrintIssueTest/README.md

 # Issue #115
 https://github.com/gregnb/react-to-print/issues/115

-I'm using the version '2.0.0-alpha.7' instead '2.1.0' cause I have tha same bug found in issue #115
+I'm using the version '2.0.0-alpha.7' instead '2.1.0' cause I have the same bug found in issue #115

 # Steps to reproduce the print problem